 Under the initiative of ‘Beti Bachao Beti Padhao’, several social organizations have come forward to build toilet at girl schools.

 The corporate India, as part of their Corporate Social Responsibility (CSR), is also earmarking funds for the welfare of school going girls.

 According to the laws prevailing in India, the determination of prenatal sex during pregnancy is illegal and punishable by law.

 It is unfortunate that people still misuse the ultrasonography (diagnostic sonography) scan to determine the sex of the unborn baby.
 There is a need for:

 - Strict enforcement of laws relating to medical scanning.

 - Educate people that there is no difference between a girl and a boy child.

-Female children are often most at risk when it comes to poverty, lack of education and violence.
-Female children are also at risk from gendered threats such as female foeticide, forced marriage, gender based violence, and child marriage.
+Save Girl Child is a phrase that ought to be very important to all of us.
+We still, sadly, live in a very unequal world where girls and women are discriminated against according to their gender.
+Girls are at greater risk of gender based violence, and also from gendered threats such as female foeticide, forced marriage, lower pay due to gender based discrimination, child pregnancy, lower education levels due to the undervaluing of female education, sexual harrassment and much more.
 As such, it is important to take care of girl children and to give them all of the opportunities that they need to succeed in life.